Sedevacantism: The New Montinian Church (1970s)

 As changes in the aftermath of the Second Vatican Council filtered down to the local diocesan and parish level by the early 1970s, especially with the introduction of a New Order of Mass as the primary form of public worship, the sedevacantist issue began to be voiced more stridently and publicly by its advocates.
-One landmark was the 1971 work by Fr.
+One landmark was a 1971 work by Fr.
 Sáenz y Arriaga, called The New Montinian Church, which explicitly brought into the public sphere views that had previously circulated in private among these nascent groups.
 The New Montinian Church claimed: "My suspicions appear confirmed, Giovanni Battista Montini was invalidly elected to the Papacy and, thus, is not a true Pope.
 Because of this ritualistic symbol of Judaism and Masonry, I suspect that Paul VI was not only the most efficient instrument of the 'Jewish Mafia,' but an integral part of this Mafia."
-A public controversy ensued and the Vatican, acting through the local ordinary, Cardinal Miguel Darío Miranda y Gómez declared the suspension a divinis of the Sáenz y Arriaga.
+A public controversy ensued and the Vatican, acting through the local ordinary, Cardinal Miguel Darío Miranda y Gómez declared the suspension a divinis of Sáenz y Arriaga.

 Sáenz y Arriaga founded the publication Trento (in reference to the Council of Trent) in 1972 to promote sedevacantism, along with Mexican priests, Fr.
 Moisés Carmona and Fr.
 Adolfo Zamora.
 This was followed up by the 1973 work Sede Vacante: Paul VI is Not a Legitimate Pope, from which the theory was framed more comprehensively and from which the sedevacantist movement would derive its name.

-Francis Schuckardt was a major figure in American sedevacantism, founding what would eventually become the CMRI.
+Francis Schuckardt was a major figure in American sedevacantism, founding what would eventually become the Congregation of Mary Immaculate Queen.
 His reception of religious orders from Old Catholic sources would remain a subject of contention.

 The earliest American traditionalist organisation to take up the line of Fr.
 Sáenz y Arriaga was the Orthodox Roman Catholic Movement, which was founded in 1973 under Fr.
 Francis Fenton (a member of the National Council of the John Birch Society).
 The group also included Fr.
 Robert McKenna who would go on to become a significant figure in sedevacantism and later a Thục-line Bishop.
-However, the most numerically significant American group would be founded by a Catholic layman, Francis Schuckardt, eventually called the Traditional Latin Rite Catholic Church (TLRCC).
+However, the most numerically significant American group was founded by a Catholic layman, Francis Schuckardt; this was eventually called the Congregation of Mary Immaculate Queen.